ONSdigital/dp-authorisation/README.md

 # dp-authorisation

-Library providing functionality for applying an authorisation check to `http.HandlerFunc`.
+Note: Documetation for v2 of this authorisation library is available  [here](/v2/README.md) Library providing functionality for applying an authorisation check to `http.HandlerFunc`.

 This will check the incoming request is authenticated (has a valid authorisation token) and then once identified will check if the user or service is authorised to access the endpoint/resources by verifying the user or service has the same permissions as those set against the handler.